-In a nutshell, the Water Gardens of Carsac is a lush 3-hectare garden filled with beautiful water lilies, lotuses, and more tropical aquatic plants from Asia and America.
-It is also called Les Jardins D’eau and is considered one of the remarkable gardens of the Perigord.
+Essentially, the Water Gardens of Carsac is a verdant 3-hectare garden teeming with stunning water lilies, lotuses, and a variety of tropical aquatic plants native to Asia and America.
+Also referred to as Les Jardins D’eau, it’s recognized as one of the notable gardens of the Perigord.

-During your visit to the Water Gardens of Carsac, you’ll find more than 30 varieties of lotuses and 55 varieties of water lilies.
-Believe it or not, some plants grow as big as humans.
+As you wander through the Water Gardens of Carsac, you’ll discover more than 30 different lotus species and 55 kinds of water lilies.
+Astonishingly, some plants reach human height!

-What makes the Water Gardens of Carsac unique are the 500-meter (1640-feet) wooden footbridges forming a labyrinth.
-They pass through the garden’s pools, streams, and waterfalls, where these flowery aquatic plants live.
+The unique feature of the Water Gardens of Carsac is the 500-meter (1640-feet) wooden footbridges that form a maze.
+They meander through the garden’s pools, streams, and waterfalls where these colorful aquatic plants thrive.

-It’s usually magical in the Water Gardens of Carsac from May to September, the flowering season of the aquatic plants and the opening days of the garden.
-Learn more from the official website of the Water Gardens of Carsac.
+The magic unfolds in the Water Gardens of Carsac from May to September, coinciding with the flowering season of the aquatic plants and the opening days of the garden.
+More details can be found on the official website of the Water Gardens of Carsac.

-I was speechless when I discovered this garden.
-I think no words can fully describe or give justice to the beauty of the awe-filling scenery in Les Jardin de Marqueyssac.
+When I first discovered this garden, I was left speechless.
+I believe no words can adequately capture or do justice to the breathtaking beauty of the scenery in Les Jardin de Marqueyssac.

 swipe the 360° image below to see more views